Expansion of Russia (1500–1800): Raids

+Forest and steppe conditions

-Forest and Steppe: There was no clear line between steppe and forest, but rather a broad transition zone of forest-steppe.
+There was no clear line between steppe and forest, but rather a broad transition zone of forest-steppe.
 Zones ran from southwest to northeast.
 The steppe proper began as a narrow band near the Danube.
 In the east, there were patches of grassland almost as far north as Kazan.
 Fingers of forest extended south down the river valleys.
 Slavic settlers preferred the river valleys because of better protection, transportation, firewood, game, and soil (steppe grass can be quite difficult to plow).

 1450–1550

 The Breakup of the Golden Horde: As the Golden Horde weakened, the more settled areas broke off as follows: 1438: Khanate of Kazan on the upper Volga, 1441: Khanate of Crimea on the Black Sea, 1452: Qasim Khanate on the Oka (a Russian vassal),1466: Astrakhan Khanate on the lower Volga.
 The steppe remnant became known as the Great Horde.
 From 1480 to 1519 Russia and Crimea were allied against the Great Horde and Poland-Lithuania.
 In 1480 the Great Horde failed in an attempt to invade Muscovy (Great Stand on the Ugra River), a date that is conventionally taken as the end of Tatar rule over Russia.
 The last Khan of the Great Horde was killed by the Crimeans in 1502.
 The steppe peoples then became known as the Nogai Horde.
 The Nogais on the Volga had their own Beg, while those north of the Black Sea were nominally subject to the Crimean Khan.
 The removal of the Great Horde as a buffer state brought Russia and Crimea into direct confrontation.

-Consolidation North of the Oka By 1450 the Grand Duchy of Moscow held most of the land north of the Oka, except for an enclave about 150 km north and west of Moscow.
-The enclave was annexed: Yaroslavl(1463), Rostov(1474), Tver (1485).
+Consolidation North of the Oka: By 1450, the Grand Duchy of Moscow held most of the land north of the Oka, except for an enclave about 150 km north and west of Moscow.
+The enclave was annexed: Yaroslavl (1463), Rostov(1474), Tver (1485).
 Novgorod (300n,300west) was taken in 1470–1480 and Pskov (250n,500w) in 1510.
 Ryazan (100s,124e) on the Oka fell in 1521.
-During the Russo-Lithuanian Wars (1492–1522), Moscow took the northeast part of Lithuania, including the Upper Oka Principalities, Smolensk(1514,120s,250w), Novgorod Seversky(1503,400s,400w) and Chernihiv(1503,480s,300w).
+During the Russo-Lithuanian Wars (1492–1522), Moscow took the northeast part of Lithuania, including the Upper Oka Principalities, Smolensk (1514,120s,250w), Novgorod Seversky (1503,400s,400w), and Chernihiv(1503,480s,300w).
 Thus by 1521 Moscow held all the forested land north of the Oka from its mouth at Nizhny Novgorod (50n,400e) to the Oka bend at Kaluga and west almost to the Gulf of Finland.
 In addition, there was a bulge west of the Oka down to Chernihiv.